Get Ready for a New School Year

 Middle School:

-All Middle School students will need to supply their own textbooks.
+Middle School students must supply their own textbooks.
 These can be purchased online through The Batner Bookstore or from other sources if you wish.

 Middle School students will receive a portfolio/computer bag, a lock, duotang folders and standard supplies for each class.
 These items and a student agenda will be charged to their Student Billing Account.
 Students entering Crescent in Grade 8 will receive a calculator and pencil case.
 Families will need to purchase the remaining supplies before the beginning of the school year.